Atypical mycobacterial infection

 The clinical features of atypical mycobacterial infection depend on the infecting mycobacteria.

 Atypical mycobacteria are diagnosed on culture of tissue.
-Specific conditions are required, so the laboratory must be informed of the clinician's suspicion of this diagnosis.
+Specific conditions are required, such as cool temperature, so the laboratory must be informed of the clinician's suspicion of this diagnosis.
 The infections have specific pathological features on skin biopsy.

 What is the treatment of atypical mycobacterial infection?

-Mycobacterium marinum species are often resistant to isoniazid.
-Treatment with other antibiotics should be for at least two months.
+- Mycobacterium marinum species are often resistant to isoniazid, streptomycin, pyrazinamide, and para-aminosalicylic acid.
+Effective antimicrobials include tetracyclines, fluoroquinolones, macrolides, and sulfonamides.
+Treatment should be for at least 4–6 weeks, and sometimes up to two months.

-Surgical removal of infected lymph nodes and skin lesions is sometimes necessary.
+Surgical removal of infected lymph nodes and aggressive debridement of infected skin lesions is sometimes necessary.
 In severe cases, skin grafts may be necessary to repair the surgical wound.

 On DermNet NZ: